MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-advanced.md

 # Advanced monitoring concepts

-In this article, you'll learn about downloading and uploading trace files in Monitor, events supported by Monitor, and scenarios that Monitor doesn't support.<!--note from editor: Suggested.-->
+In this article, you'll learn about downloading and uploading trace files in Monitor, events supported by Monitor, and scenarios that Monitor doesn't support.

 ## Download and upload trace files

-You can download the events listed in [Supported events](#supported-events) for offline analysis.<!--note from editor: Is this what you meant by "events that are shown in the table"?-->
+You can download the events listed in [Supported events](#supported-events) for offline analysis.
 Events can be downloaded in .json or .csv format, and you can share them with others.
-The .csv files can only be downloaded, not uploaded, but if you download<!--note from editor: Edit okay?
-Or is "export" different somehow?--> the events in .json format, you can upload them later into Monitor for analysis.
+The .csv files can only be downloaded, not uploaded, but if you download the events in .json format, you can upload them later into Monitor for analysis.
 You can also attach a trace file to support service requests, which can help speed up getting the solution to your problem.